ljw1004/vbspec/vb/statements.md

 Branch statements modify the flow of execution in a method.
 There are six branch statements:

 1. A `GoTo` statement causes execution to transfer to the specified label in the method.
 It is not allowed to `GoTo` into a `Try`, `Using`, `SyncLock`, `With`, `For` or `For Each` block, nor into any loop block if a local variable of that block is captured in a lambda or LINQ expression.
 2. An `Exit` statement transfers execution to the next statement after the end of the immediately containing block statement of the specified kind.
-If the block is the method block, then control flow exits the method as described in Sections 10.1, 10.2, 10.3.
+If the block is the method block, then control flow exits the method as described in Section [Control Flow](statements.md#control-flow).
 If the `Exit` statement is not contained within the kind of block specified in the statement, a compile-time error occurs.
 3. A `Continue` statement transfers execution to the end of the immediately containing block loop statement of the specified kind.
 If the `Continue` statement is not contained within the kind of block specified in the statement, a compile-time error occurs.
 4. A `Stop` statement causes a debugger exception to occur.
 5. An `End` statement terminates the program.
 Finalizers are run before shutdown, but the finally blocks of any currently executing `Try` statements are not executed.
 This statement may not be used in programs that are not executable (for example, DLLs).